accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 1. Identify the editing functions in the tool (for example, a text editor, but it could also be a media library or any other interface that lets you enter text or define properties).
 1. For functions that allow content to be created in web format (HTML, CSS), check that it is possible to define the accessibility information needed to make the content compliant with the [RAWeb](../raweb1/index.html).
 For example:
  	 - defining a text alternative for an image from the text editor or a media library;
-	 - defining an accessible name (of a link);
+	 - defining the accessible name of a link;
 	 - etc.
-1. For functions that allow content to be created in non-web format (other than PDF), check that it is possible to define the accessibility information required to make the content compliant with the criteria in [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN301549 v3.2.1.
+1. For functions that allow content to be created in PDF format, check that it is possible to define the accessibility information required to make the content compliant with the [RAPDF](../rapdf1/index.html).
 For example:
 	 - defining a text alternative for an image from the text editor or a media library;
-	 - defining an accessible name (of a link);
+	 - defining the accessible name of a link;
 	 - etc.
+1. For functions that allow content to be created in non-web format (other than PDF), check that it is possible to define the accessibility information required to make the content compliant with the criteria in [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN&nbsp;301&nbsp;549 v3.2.1.
+For example:
+	 - defining a text alternative for an image from the text editor or a media library;
+	 - defining the accessible name of a link;
+	 - etc.
 1. For functions that enable content to be created and delivered in a mobile application, check that it is possible to define the accessibility information needed to make the content compliant with the RAAM criteria.
 For example:
 	 - defining the text alternative for an image from the text editor or a media library;
-	 - defining an accessible name (of a link);
+	 - defining the accessible name of a link;
 	 - etc.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.2 Accessible content creation*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.2 Accessible content creation*.

 #### [Criterion 13.2](#crit-13-2) [A] Does each [editing tool](glossaire.md#editing-tool) provide [help with creating accessible content](glossaire.md#help-with-creating-accessible-content) compliant with [digital accessibility rules](glossaire.md#digital-accessibility-rules)? {id="crit-13-2"}